 Oatmeal cookies are some of the most popular cookies out there.
-For many families, it’s a bit of a tradition to bake oatmeal cookies as a dessert.
+For many families, it’s a bit of a tradition to bake them as a dessert.

-If you’re just now getting used to baking oatmeal cookies, then things might not always go as planned.
-When you’re an inexperienced baker, it’s going to be easy to make a few mistakes.
+If you’re just now getting into baking them, things might not always go as planned.
+When you’re an inexperienced baker, it’s going to be easy to make a few mistakes as you learn.

 Many people have a hard time baking oatmeal cookies because they wind up going flat.
-What would cause these cookies to become flat?
+What might cause this to happen?

 1 – You Didn’t Refrigerate the Cookie Dough

 One thing that can help your cookies to turn out better is to use cold dough.
-If you mix your cookie dough and bake the cookies right away, then it might be more likely that the cookies will turn out flat.
+If you mix your cookie dough and bake the cookies right away, it might be more likely that they’ll turn out flat.

 To mitigate this issue, it’ll be good to refrigerate the cookie dough for a while before getting started.
-You could try refrigerating the dough for a couple of hours to be safe.
+You could try refrigerating it for a couple of hours to be safe.

 Some people say that it’d be better to allow the dough to refrigerate overnight.
 This might not be practical if you want to bake cookies that the family can enjoy today, though.